 To be eligible for Capitol Hill, students must qualify for gifted and talented services through a district assessment process that includes the Naglieri Non-verbal Ability Test.
 Visit the gifted services website for more information, Talent Development & Acceleration Services.

-NOTE: Some Pre-K programs give priority enrollment consideration based on income guidelines, home language and/or special education
+*NOTE: All Pre-K programs give priority enrollment consideration based on income guidelines, home language and/or special education

 Saint Paul Public Schools, District 625 | 360 Colborne Street, Saint Paul, MN, 55102 | 651-767-8100 | email@example.com